-- Student dictated response unless the student responses are sentence length and signed by the Test Examiner.
-Otherwise, another acceptable type of artifact must be selected. - Any artifact that does not contain all the required MO components (Part 3) or required artifact components (listed below) as described in this Alt-MSA Handbook.
+A: MSDE only requires the Standard/Content Topic/ Indicator and Objective level noted when aligning mathematics and reading artifacts to science.
+Any artifact that does not contain all the required MO components (Part 3) or required artifact components (listed below) as described in this Alt-MSA Handbook.